 We have mail scattered across the desk and it’s driving me crazy!
 Since we moved a couple weeks ago, we’ve made great strides in organizing decorating, and making our apartment feel like a home – but there is one area that needs a little work – papers.
 As most people do, we accumulate mail, and right now our mail is just gathering on the desk.

 So to tackle this problem I split my mail into two parts – the displayable and the fileable.
 We have a few holiday cards, photos, and wedding invitations that would be great to display, and well refrigerators are prime real estate for such displays.
 So I set out to create magnets that would be equal parts my style and equal parts functional (necessary, right?).

 We decided on hexagon Carrara marble tiles as our magnets.
 I ordered a sample from The Stone Center Online, a great site with tons of options.
 It came out to be somewhere around $12 for a full sheet of 20 2 inch tiles.
 And while they warn that samples may break in transit, every tile came perfectly intact.
 Score!

 I also did some research on magnets, ordered the best -from my knowledge- to use, and pulled out my trusty rose gold paint to add some embellishment.

 - Marble tiles

-- I cut apart the tiles using an Exacto knife and then used a sanding block to smooth the edges down a bit.
+- I pulled the tile off of the netting and then used a sanding block to smooth the edges down a bit.
 You may need to trim off bits of glue if anything stuck on.